Trans Urethral Resection Prostate (TURP) – Bipolar

-This is the procedure used to resect the inside (enlarged, obstructive part) of the prostate.
-Known generally as the Re-Bore&.
-Salt water is used as irrigant.
+This is the procedure used to resect the inside (the enlarged, obstructive adenoma) of the prostate.
+Known generally as the Re-Bore.
+Saline is used as irrigate.

 Why is it done?